How to Become a Teacher in Washington, D.C.

 Choose What You Want to Teach

 When you start a certified teaching program, you will most likely be required to choose a topic, grade, or type of students you would like to work with.
-Those who prefer to work with younger children tend to focus on Elementary studies.
+Those who prefer to work with younger children tend to focus on elementary studies.
 Elementary school teachers teach multiple subjects to the same group of students throughout the day.
-On the other hand, those who have a liking towards a specific subject area (Math, Social Studies, English, etc.) will most likely enjoy working at the secondary school level (middle school or high school).
+On the other hand, those who have a liking towards a specific subject area (math, social studies, English, etc.) will most likely enjoy working at the secondary school level (middle school or high school).
 Secondary school teachers usually just teach one subject to different groups of students throughout the day.
 The decision you make will determine classes, placements, and projects you complete throughout your course of study.
-To begin your course of study in Washington D.C., try the following link to learn even more about becoming a certified teacher: Office of the State Superintendent of Education
+To begin your course of study in Washington D.C., visit the Office of the State Superintendent of Education.

-Complete Your Education Requirements for Teaching in Washington, D.C.
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Washington, D.C.

 Complete an Educator Preparation Program